jnoriega232/ticket-lifecycle/README.md

 </p>

-🎉Congratulations!
-You have created and resolved your first ticket!🎉
+🎉 **Congratulations!
+You have created and resolved your first ticket!** 🎉